snrism/containet/README.rst

 Experiment 3 - Use VLAN to seggregate containers
 =======
-    If you want to seggregate the containers in separate VLAN
+    If you want to segregate the containers via VLAN tags, you can isolate the containers via
-        - ./connect-container.sh <container-pid> <172.15.42.X> <vlan-id>
+        - ./connect-container.sh <container-pid> <172.15.42.X> <vlan-id-tag>

 References
 =======